 The Society was formed in 1975 to manage the libraries throughout the province.
 In 1984 the Society changed its name from the B.C.
 Law Library Foundation to the British Columbia Courthouse Library Society.

-A - Z Knowledge Base goes public (renamed Asked & Answered, renamed Our Legal Knowledge Base, 2017)
+A - Z Knowledge Base goes public (renamed Asked & Answered and then renamed Our Legal Knowledge Base in 2017)

 Clicklaw beta website launched.

 Launch of first Online Learning course for CPD.